John A. Macdonald: Prime Minister of Canada

-First majority, 1867–1871
+First majority, 1867–1872

-Canada's economic growth was quite slow at only 1% annually 1867–1896.
-Canada verged on stagnation so many residents emigrated to the United States, where growth was much more rapid.
-Macdonald's solution was to build the transcontinental railway to stimulate growth, and to implement a "National Policy" of high tariffs that would protect the small Canadian firms from American competition.

 Macdonald and his government faced immediate problems upon the formation of the new country.
 Much work remained to do in creating a federal government.
 Nova Scotia was already threatening to withdraw from the union; the Intercolonial Railway, which would both conciliate the Maritimes and bind them closer to the rest of Canada, was not yet built.
 Anglo-American relations were in a poor state, and Canadian foreign relations were matters handled from London.
 The withdrawal of the Americans in 1866 from the Reciprocity Treaty had increased tariffs on Canadian goods in US markets.
-American and British opinion was that the experiment of Confederation would quickly unravel, and the nascent nation absorbed by the United States.
+American and British opinion largely believed that the experiment of Confederation would quickly unravel, and the nascent nation absorbed by the United States.